What would financial success look like for you?

 - The Bottom Line – 12 Things Financially Successful People Do Differently

 Financially successful people don’t just think about how to manage expenses are cut them back when times are tough.
 They think about ways to increase their income.
 They are constantly on the look out for new ideas that will allow them to leverage their skills and abilities to generate additional income.

 For them, there are two parts of a budget.
 Expenses and income.

 People often just focus on spending and expenses when there is a world of opportunity out there to increase the income side to not only meet expenses, but support their long-term goals and plans.
 You don’t have to think big in this area or come up with the next product on “Shark Tank.”

 Instead, think about ways you could generate an extra $500 a month.
-How about a $1,000?
+How about $1,000?
 You get the idea.

-2. Assemble a team of experts.
+2. Assemble a Team of Experts.